catleeball/notes/Studies/Conv Agent Privacy/Notes - Privacy of IR via CAs.md

 > Moreover, I predict that the verbose natural language encouraged by conversational agents will allow natural language inference (NLI) systems to profile participants more reliably than their peers using text input fields.

+## Brief study plan

+- Between-groups survey with IR tasks for participants
+	- Tasks are fictional scenarios that prompt the participant to search for info online
+		- *"You have a new pet bippo, but you don't know what to feed it.
+What would you type into the tool pictured below?"*
+	- Experimental group gets picture of CUI
+	- Control group gets picture of a text field
+	- Text box for entry
+	- Collect some demographic info too possibly
+- Analysis
+	- For each question, count personal information divulgences via:
+		- direct statement
+		- presupposition
+		- if enough participants, maybe aggregate into per-participant rates since each participant could have widely varying rates of divulgences
+			- this would lose maybe interesting data per-question if one question elicits more divulgences than other
+	- Chi-squared hypothesis test for all data lumped together
+	- Not sure how to analyze per-demographic!
+		- ... more chi-squared tests per demographic?
+		- compare with confidence intervals to other demographics?
+		- this would be a whole lot of comparisons

 # TODO

 - done: